mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 When you enable resource groups, memory usage is managed at the Greenplum Database segment and resource group levels.
 You can also manage memory at the transaction level.
 See [Greenplum Database Memory Overview](wlmgmt_intro.html) to estimate how much memory each Greenplum Database segment has available to use.
 This will help you estimate how much memory to assign to the resource groups.

 The parameter `MEMORY_LIMIT` of a resource group sets the maximum amount of memory reserved for this resource group on a segment.
-This determines the total amount of memory that all worker processes for a query can consume on the segment during query execution.
+This determines the total amount of memory that all worker processes for a query can consume on the segment host during query execution.
 The amount of memory allotted to a query is the group memory limit divided by the group concurrency limit: `MEMORY_LIMIT` / `CONCURRENCY`.

 If a query requires a large amount of memory, you may use the server configuration parameter [gp_resgroup_memory_query_fixed_mem](../ref_guide/config_params/guc-list.html#gp_resgroup_memory_query_fixed_mem) to set a fixed memory amount for the query at the session level.
 This parameter overrides and can surpass the allocated memory of the resource group, since the value is taken from the total system memory and not the resource group memory.